Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 In most areas clothing suitable for a summer trip to the higher areas of the European Alps or spring and autumn walks in the British hills will be suitable for trekking at up to 4500m.
 It can feel extremely hot in the valleys in the afternoon sunshine, but overnight in Peru and Bolivia it gets very cold.
 A modern flexible clothing system should be used.
 Essential items for all treks are several fleece layers and a complete wind and waterproof shell, also a warm hat and gloves.

 You'll need a comfortable pair of boots and rucksack.
-It's far better to take ones that you are already comfortable with rather than suffer uncomfortable new equipment on your holiday of a lifetime.
-Most trails in the high mountains are very dry so a pair of lightweight goretex or leather boots are ideal.
-In Patagonia it will be a bit wetter and a more solid pair of boots and a pair of gaiters will be useful.
+It's better to take footwear that you are already comfortable with rather than suffer uncomfortable new equipment on your holiday of a lifetime.
+Most trails in the high mountains are very dry so a pair of approach shoes or lightweight leather boots are ideal.
+In Patagonia it will be a bit wetter and a more robust pair of boots and perhaps a pair of gaiters will be useful.

-Very low temperatures (-10ºC) at night mean a 4 season sleeping bag is more or less essential for camps above 4000m in Peru and Bolivia.
+Very low temperatures (-10ºC) at night mean a 4 season sleeping bag is more or less essential for camps in the mountains above 4000m in Peru and Bolivia.
 In Patagonia the weather is much milder and camps are usually at low altitude, so a 3 season sleeping bag will do.
 You'll obviously want a comfortable lightweight camping mattress too.
-With long hours of darkness in most of the Andes don't forget to pack a torch and a few good novels.
+With long hours of darkness in most of the Andes don't forget to pack a torch and a few good books.

 CAMPING EQUIPMENT